Jasmine Blackborow

-Jasmine Sky Blackborow (born 28 August 1991) is an English actress and voiceover artist who began her career in theatre.
-She played Marie in the first season of the Netflix series Shadow and Bone and Jessica in the film Demon Mind.
-She is in main cast of Canal+ and BBC drama series Marie Antoinette.
+Jasmine Sky Blackborow (born 28 August 1991) is an English actress who began her career in theatre.
+On television, she is known for her roles in the first season of the Netflix series Shadow and Bone (2021), the Canal+ and BBC drama Marie Antoinette (2022), and Guy Ritchie's The Gentlemen (2024), also on Netflix.
+Her films include School's Out Forever (2021), Daemon Mind (2024) and Moss & Freud (2025).

 Early life

-Blackborow was born in Hackney, East London and grew up in North London.
+Blackborow was born in Hackney, East London, and grew up in North London.
 She attended Enfield County School for Girls and then The Latymer School in Edmonton.
 She graduated with a Bachelor of Arts in English Literature from the University of East Anglia and later a Master of Arts in Classical Acting from the Royal Central School of Speech and Drama.

 Career

 Blackborow made her debut as the doomed Lucy in Bram Stoker's Dracula as adapted by Theresa Heskins for the New Vic Theatre in 2015.
 She then played Rosie in Rose Lewenstein's play Now This is Not the End at the Arcola Theatre.
-Her next role saw her play Maid Marion in Hood directed by Jack McNamara.
-In 2016, she played the younger Maya in Grey Man directed by Robin Winfield-Smith.
+Her next role saw her play Maid Marian in Hood, directed by Jack McNamara.
+In 2016, she played Maya The Younger in Lulu Raczka's play Grey Man, directed by Robin Winfield-Smith.
 Blackborow then played Frances in Rodney Ackland's After October.
-Blackborow took on the roles Ursala in Much Ado About Nothing and Desdemona in Othello at the Pop-Up Globe in 2017.
+Blackborow took on the roles Ursula in Much Ado About Nothing and Desdemona in Othello at Pop-up Globe in 2017, touring in New Zealand and Australia.
 She returned to London in 2018 to play Fanny Fairlove / Louisa in J.P.
-Wooler's rediscovered classics A Winning Hazard.
+Wooler's rediscovered classic A Winning Hazard.